 Today business networking is much more open to everyone and there are a ton of different types of groups out there.
 When I started my credit repair business in 2012, I went to a lot of group meetings and settled into the ones I enjoyed the most.
 I suggest you do the same thing.
 Go to many.
 Ask people that you know if they know of any business networking groups you could go to.
 They typically will if they are a business owner.
 Go with them or go on your own.
 There’s nothing like walking into a room full of strangers and being asked by a lot of people what it is that you do.
 You’ll get good at your response very quickly.

 A website you should visit to look for groups to attend is www.meetup.com.
-There is likely to be dozens, if not hundreds of groups you can choose from.
+There are likely to be dozens, if not hundreds of groups you can choose from.
 I would choose something fairly close to home and that meets at a time that is convenient for you.
 If it’s far and you’re pushed for time you may find it easy to make excuses not to go.

 Tips for Networking

 Here’s some advice for you before you attend your 1st meeting.
 Part of learning how to run a successful credit repair business is learning how business should be done.
 Practice what you’ll tell people about what you do.
 Some people call it an elevator pitch.
 And, you’ll need to have different versions of it.
 You’ll need a one-minute version for when it’s your turn to stand up and tell the group what you do.
-You’ll need a 30 second version for quickly sharing with someone when you’re socializing after the formal part of the meeting or if there is no formal part of the meeting.
+You’ll need a 30-second version for quickly sharing with someone when you’re socializing after the formal part of the meeting or if there is no formal part of the meeting.

 When you do get to stand up and share your business you must do what I’m about to tell you.
 Tell them who it is that’s your typical customer.
-And, tell them who it is that your looking to partner with.
-In your case that’s going to be real estate agents, mortgage brokers, etc. You have to tell people why you’re there.
+And, tell them who it is that you're looking to partner with.
+In your case, that’s going to be real estate agents, mortgage brokers, etc. You have to tell people why you’re there.
 Don’t think they’ll figure it out on their own.

-Your One Minute Speech
+Your One-Minute Speech

 Here’s an example of a one-minute speech at a networking event.
 Make sure you’re wearing a big smile so people realize how happy you are to be there.
 Smiles can hide nervousness too!

 “Good evening everyone!
 My name is Dale Guiducci and my company is ERA Credit Services.
 We specialize in helping people improve their credit score and other areas of their finances.
 We are a nationwide company with an A+ BBB rating and my concentration is right here in the Tampa, St. Pete, Clearwater area.
-We also work with real estate agents, mortgage brokers, bankers and solar companies to help their clients that get turned down due to credit score, become qualified buyers.
+We also work with real estate agents, mortgage brokers, bankers, and solar companies to help their clients that get turned down due to credit score, become qualified buyers.
 So, I’m here to ask that if you know anyone in these professions, that you let them know about me so I can set up a time to talk with them about helping them close more transactions and make more money in 2019.
 It’s great to be here and I look forward to meeting you all individually.
 Dale Guiducci, ERA Credit Services.”

 That’s it.
 Write out something like that for yourself.
 Practice, practice, practice.
 Your preparation and knowing this cold will help you overcome any nervousness.
 I know I get nervous sometimes still.
 But I know it so well I can get it anyway and no one even notices.